Paul Wilson, Professor

 Elizabeth Jordan - Hybrid intermediacy between pollination syndromes.
 M.S.
 2004.
 Now college instructor.

 Jacob Kerby - Invasive crayfish.
 M.S.
 2003.
-Now assistant professor U of S. Dakota.
+Now associate professor U of S. Dakota.

 Jeannie Chari - Speciation in penstemon.
 M.S.
 2000.
 Now associate professor College of the Canyons.